11 Old Sayings We Need to Bring Back

-1. “As an apple to an oyster.”
+1. “As like as an apple to an oyster.”

 Source: Thomas More, 1533

-If you’ve ever been annoyed that apples and oranges are actually quite similar, this 16th-century phrase uses something very non-appley.
+If you’ve ever been annoyed that apples and oranges actually are quite similar, this 16th-century phrase uses something very non-apple-y.

 2. “Children are certain cares, but uncertain comforts.”